krishnachaitanya846/CapstoneProject2/README.md

 # CapstoneProject2
-final capstone project using advanced CSS
+Final Capstone Project using Advanced CSS.
 Here in this repository, I've added a capstone project I made using HTML & Advanced CSS.
 All files and required HTML and CSS are provided inside this repository